TempoJiJi/Local-ChatRoom/README.md

 # A simple local chat room in Linux Ubuntu
-Basic program for communication bewtween process.
+A program for communication bewtween process.
-Those process are link to a shared memory, every single of message will pass by the shared memory.
+Those process are linked within shared memory, every single of message will passed by the shared memory.

 ## To compile the program:
 ```shell